 Always, however, take advantage of natural lighting where this is available.
 It will result in the best possible image.

 Use the Right Lens

-The advantage of using separate lenses is that filters can be attached to the end of them to deal with bright sunlight and, for example, alter the colours of the sky to a richer blue if desired.
-You can obtain UV filters, polarizing filters, colour lens filters, and special effects filters, to name a few.
+The advantage of using separate lenses is that filters can be attached to the end of them to deal with bright sunlight and, for example, alter the colors of the sky to a richer blue if desired.
+You can obtain UV filters (search for shutterreleaseworld on the Internet for additional information on this), polarizing filters, color lens filters, and special effects filters, to name a few.